 Certificate in Quantitative and Computational Biology

-At the core of the curriculum is independent research initiated in the fall of junior year, in which students participate in the design, execution, and analysis of experiments in a host laboratory of their choice.
+At the core of the curriculum is independent research initiated in the fall of sophomore or junior year, in which students participate in the design, execution, and analysis of experiments in a host laboratory of their choice.
 The required courses provide a strong background in modern methodologies in data analysis, interpretation, and modeling.
 A certificate in quantitative and computational biology is awarded to students who successfully complete the program requirements.

 Note that the Graduate Program in Quantitative and Computational Biology is distinct from this Undergraduate Program.